Gartner Names AEye Cool Vendor in AI for Computer Vision

 Recognition is Latest in a String of Accolades Recognizing Company’s Leading Edge Innovation in Artificial Perception for Self Driving Cars

 Pleasanton, CA – June 7, 2018 – AEye, a leader in artificial perception systems, today announced that it has been named a Cool Vendor in AI for Computer Vision in Gartner’s annual report, which identifies new and innovative vendors, products and services transforming and disrupting technology.
 This is the latest in a string of accolades for AEye and its groundbreaking robotic perception system for autonomous vehicles.

-Since the beginning of the year, AEye‘s unique approach to artificial perception, which embeds artificial intelligence with sensors that fuse a 2D camera with agile LiDAR, has been recognized by numerous organizations.
-AEye has been named a Cool Vendor, Vital Disruptor, and Most Innovative Tech Company of the Year by Gartner, Frost & Sullivan, and the American Business Awards (ABA) respectively.
+Since the beginning of the year, AEye’s unique approach to artificial perception, which embeds artificial intelligence with sensors that fuse a 2D camera with agile LiDAR, has been recognized by numerous organizations.
+AEye has been named Cool Vendor and Most Innovative Tech Company of the Year by Gartner and the American Business Awards (ABA) respectively.

 AEye’s groundbreaking iDAR™ (Intelligent Detection and Ranging) artificial perception system, received a Stevie Gold for Technical Innovation of the Year.
 Its iDAR-based, AE100 is AEye’s first product for the automotive market and has received similar acclaim.
 The AE100 product has garnered the company an ABA Stevie Gold for Hardware, an AUVSI XCELLENCE award in the Detect & Avoid category, and an Auto Connected Car TechCARS award for the Best Newly-Offered LiDAR Solution.